keencave/LBridge/README.md

 Lbridge_R_170510_3.ino: Tested with HM-11 (V547) and HM-17 (V117).
 Improved timings to reduce battery consumption.
 Fast handover between Wear Collection Service and xDrip+.

 LBridge_Arduino_170627_0011.ino: Improved BLE connectivity.
 This can cost more battery power under bad BLE conditions.
 Removed LimiTTer data smoothing.
 Default name set to LimiTTer to avoid xDrip+ problems.
 Autocalibrate PWR DWN timer to get accurate 5 min spacing.
 Please use the latest Arduino IDE to compile this INO.

+LBridge_RFduino_0627_1750.ino: Lbridge code for RFduino or Simblee platform.
+Alpha release.
+Can be compiled for RFduino or Simblee platform.
+Voltage range adjusted to display more correct percentage of remaining battery.
+Choose LimiTTer device in xDrip+ as hardware source.
+Queue depth for 8 h of BG readings.
+Stable operation of BM019 (special thanks to @bertrooode).
+Devider of raw BG readings by 10.
+Lbridge runs on Mareks Transmiter2 device.
+Open issues: Operation togehter with SSW3, power savings for NFC.